 Because Gerard and Father were both raised on a farms, they shared many hours discussing the agricultural life and its benefits, especially for Catholics and the Church.
 Father told Gerard that he had purchased various tracts of land and was hopeful that he could establish a farm community for Traditional Catholics.
 He shared his ideas of having common equipment and shared community life for which the surrounding properties would be used for the support of individual families.
-In addition, he encouraged and helped Gerard get established and reconnect with Gerard's own farm in New Hampshire; there he showed them all his barns, equipment, and animals-including some bison!
+In addition, he encouraged and helped Gerard get established and reconnect with Gerards own farm background.
+He flew Gerards family to visit his own farm in New Hampshire; there he showed them all his barns, equipment, and animals-including some bison!
 He discussed his farm, and agricultural methods and traditions, which went back generations in his family.
-Needless to say, Gerard's family was intrigued and inspired by the experience.
+Needless to say, Gerards family was intrigued and inspired by the experience.